js13kGames/back-in-black/readme.md

 Saves a JSON-serializable object under the given string key.

-Returns `true` when successful.
+Returns truthy when successful.

-Returns `false` and has no side effects when unsuccessful.
+Returns falsy and has no side effects when unsuccessful.

 ###### `load`